fstnetwork/module-api/Quick_Start/EN/03-Send_a_Transaction.en.md

 ## Encode a Ethereum Transaction (e.g. token transfer)

- > In any of following API calls, please remember to direct to `authorization` in http request header.
+ > In any of following API calls, please remember to assign access token to `authorization` in http request header.

  - Using [GraphQL](https://graphql.org/learn/) (Insomnia recommended)